ualbertalib/Developer-Handbook/Github/README.md

 UnCommon Tips
 =============

-Day late, dollar short solution for when you accidentally clobber a branch and need to recover:
+Day late, dollar short solution for when you accidentally clobber a branch with an ill-advised force push, and need to recover:

 When you force pushed, it may have showed you the commit you went from, and the commit you went to.
 Something like